hariharan2383/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored-main/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: Aaron Domininc
+Developed by: Srihariharan S A
-RegisterNumber:  212221040001
+RegisterNumber:  212221040160
 */

 import numpy as np